edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 Peer Production and the Poverty of Networks

-## Producción de pares y la Pobreza de las Redes

-La Producción entre Iguales y la Pobreza de las Redes
+## La Producción entre Pares y la Pobreza de las Redes

 A freer internet cannot exist within the present system of capitalist financing.
 Arguments for the clear technical superiority of distributed